jbgreenh/jibun.nvim/README.md

 ## setup

 set the `root_dir` option with where you want the `/.jibun/` directory to live: `require("jibun").setup({ root_dir = "~" })`
-set the `warn_days` option to set how long before the due date todos should be highlighted
+set the `warn_days` option to set how long before the due date todos should be highlighted (defaults to 7)
 find suggested setup using lazy below:

 ```lua